BCISOFT/sentinel-docs/docs/intro.md

 3. **Exploitation detection**: Attempts to access vulnerable files are logged
 4. **Forensic analysis**: In case of incident, logs allow reconstructing the attack

+### Resilience: zero impact on the back-office

+Sentinel relies on a remote API for some data, but the API is never on the critical path of back-office rendering:

+1. **Bounded requests**: background calls made during page load use short timeouts, so a slow API can never hang a page.
+2. **Circuit breaker**: after a network failure, Sentinel stops calling the API for a short cooldown period and serves cached or degraded data instantly — subsequent pages load without any delay.
+3. **Asynchronous widget**: the home dashboard widget renders immediately and loads its API-backed data in the background.

+If the Sentinel API is slow or unreachable, the PrestaShop back-office keeps working normally; only the API-backed sections show a temporary degraded state.

 ## System Requirements

 - PrestaShop 1.7.7 - 9.0.x